aliyun/terraform-provider-alicloud/website/docs/r/ess_scaling_group.html.markdown

 * `vswitch_ids` - The vswitches id in which the ECS instance launched.
 * `launch_template_id` - The instance launch template ID.
 * `launch_template_version` - The version number of the launch template.
+* `protected_instances` - The scaling group instances in protected status.

 ## Import